-Medical marijuana has many uses, pain management being the most commonly known use.
-The use of marijuana for medicinal purposes dates thousands of years back.
-It sufficed for many diseases like pain, digestive, and psychological issues.
+Medical marijuana may provide support for many reasons.
+The use of marijuana dates thousands of years back.
+It may promote relief for pain, digestive, and psychological issues.

 In recent years, medical marijuana has become more popular, and many people are using it due to its therapeutic potential.

 What is Medical Marijuana?

 Medical marijuana describes products from the plant Cannabis Sativa, which patients should use after authorization by their health care providers.
 This plant contains cannabinoids as the active ingredients, namely;